aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/090_bootstrap/010-bootstrap.md

 ```

 ### 2. Reference the Bootstrap ApplicationSet in Terraform

-We created bootstrap applicaitonset in ~/environment/hub/bootstrap/bootstrap-applicationset.yaml.
+We created bootstrap applicationset in ~/environment/hub/bootstrap/bootstrap-applicationset.yaml.
 Let's recreate a variable to reference that.

 <!-- prettier-ignore-start -->
 :::code{showCopyAction=true showLineNumbers=false language=json }